ryancraigmartin/IronNotes/arrays.md

 # Arrays

 Arrays were one of the last things that I started learning when attempting to learn Java programming in college.
-Needless to say we only got a surface level understanding of what they are and what they are capable of.
+Needless to say I only got a surface level understanding of what they are and what they are capable of.

 #### Lets see if we can break down arrays:

-- [ ] *Explain what an array is, and what it is used for.*
+- [x] *Explain what an array is, and what it is used for.*

-- [ ] *Create an array in JavaScript.*
+- [x] *Create an array in JavaScript.*

-- [ ] *Perform some simple operations on an array.*
+- [x] *Perform some simple operations on an array.*

-- [ ] *Add and remove elements from an array.*
+- [x] *Add and remove elements from an array.*

 ### What is an Array?

-An array is one of the first data structures that you will use.
-Arrays are widely used in almost every programming language.
+An array is the first data structure that I've encountered.
+Arrays and other data structures are widely used in almost every programming language.
 An array is just a collection of anything.
 You can put anything in your list: `strings`, `numbers`, `objects`, and other data structures.
 You can even mix types in the same array.

+Now this begs the question, "What are the other data structures?"
+I've come accross an [article from the FreeCodeCamp Medium](https://medium.freecodecamp.org/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b) that does a great job of covering some more commonly used data structures.

+I'm sure each of those data structures will require their own note once I get to learning them, but for now that referance should be a good starting point.

-&nbsp; Here is a simple example:
+&nbsp; Here is a simple example of an Array:

 ``` js
 var animalContainer= ["Dog", "Cat", "Fish"];